richarddavis/richarddavis.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: CHILI Lab at EPFL in Lausanne, Switzerland
+subtitle: Postdoc in the CHILI Lab at EPFL in Lausanne, Switzerland

 profile:
   align: right